eliasby/mathstylus/README.md

 ## Licensing

-Math Stylus is released under the [MIT](LICENSE) license.
+Mathstylus is released under the [MIT](LICENSE) license.

-When contributing to Math Stylus, you can find the relevant license in the comments at the top of each file.
+When contributing to Mathstylus, you can find the relevant license in the comments at the top of each file.